 Atlassian’s Jira Software provides organizations with project management and enables teams to easily organize and manage tasks.
 This saves time and frees up team members to focus on more high-priority tasks.

-Jira has a multitude of ways to group and categorize similar issues, such as through projects, requests types, or components.
-Many of these are aimed at issues that exist within one project, though, making it a bit more difficult to track items across your entire Jira instance.
-This is where labels can shine.
+Jira Software has a multitude of ways to group and categorize similar issues, such as through projects, requests types, or components.
+Many of these categorization types are aimed at issues that exist within one project, which makes it a bit more difficult to track items across your entire Jira instance.
+This is where Jira labels can shine.

-Labels are basically tags on issues.
+Jira labels are essentially tags on issues.
 If you have 4 different projects that may all see tickets related to the same customer, then a label for that customer would give you a great way to quickly gather an overarching view of everything that exists for them.
-You can also have multiple labels on an issue, allowing you to easily catch it in any number of buckets.
+You can also have multiple Jira labels on an issue, allowing you to easily catch it in any number of buckets.

-1. Labels should be used for informal grouping.
+1. Jira Labels should be used for informal grouping

 In other words, don’t count on just labels to be the driving factor of important reports or anything else you need to be accurate 100% of the time.
 Because new labels can be created by users from the issue screen directly, they are not and should not be viewed as a source of truth.
 They’re great at what they do, but be careful to limit the importance placed on them.